DarqueWarrior/MyDaprDemos/Observability/README.md

 ./demo.ps1 -deployOnly
 ```

-This code is automatically run by the _demo.ps1_ script if the `-cloud` switch is passed and *./azureConfig/otel-local-config.yaml* file is missing the Azure Application Insights instrumentation key.
+This code is automatically run by the _demo.ps1_ script if the `-env` parameter is passed and *./azureConfig/otel-local-config.yaml* file is missing the Azure Application Insights instrumentation key.

 The workspace consists of one top level folder _Observability_.
 This folder holds the _azureConfig_, _deploy_, and _src_ folders.
 The _azureConfig_ folder holds the _otel-local-config.yaml_ file that contains the configuration for the [Open Telemetry Collector used to send the data to Application Insights](https://docs.dapr.io/operations/monitoring/tracing/open-telemetry-collector-appinsights/).
 The Open Telemetry Collector is run in a local container.